 Fortunately, there are mechanisms within the CAA Title V permit program that, if crafted into the permit, may provide some protection from unlimited enforcement exposure risks.
 The ability to take advantage of these mechanisms requires careful planning and negotiations with the permitting authorities.

-This White Paper will examine the framework of the CAA, especially with a view toward general manufacturing businesses and other common stationary source air emitters (as opposed to utilities, other specialized industries or mobile sources).
+This article will examine the framework of the CAA, especially with a view toward general manufacturing businesses and other common stationary source air emitters (as opposed to utilities, other specialized industries or mobile sources).
 Special attention will be given to the Title V federal air emissions operating permitting program and the general enforcement mechanisms available under the Clean Air Act.
-Finally, this White Paper discusses strategies for implementation of permit flexibility to assure future operational compliance.
+Finally, this article discusses strategies for implementation of permit flexibility to assure future operational compliance.